JohanPlAr/lord-of-the-strings/README.md

 - Map with story created by chat-gpt placing oppponents in different parts of the world

 - Add Character items inventory

+- Involve Chat-GPT in creating scenes, choices and new opponents

+- Let Chat-GPT control the path of oppponents

 ## Data Model